A Handy How-To Guide for Dosing CBD Oil For Cats

 WHICH CBD OIL?

 CBD oil for cats usually comes mixed with a few other ingredients to help make it more palatable and nutritious.
-Often times human or dog CBD is mixed with coconut oil.
+Often times human or dog CBD is mixed with coconut oil or hemp seed oil.
 Unfortunately, cats can't process the healthy fatty acids found in plants like coconuts (that's because they're carnivores.

-So look for CBD oils containing salmon oil instead, like Austin and Kat's Salmon + Hemp Seed Oil with CBD.
+So look for CBD oils containing sardine oil instead, like Austin and Kat's Purrfect Feline Formula.
 And if you must use a coconut oil-based CBD, make sure you get a concentrated one so your furry friend isn't ingesting too much.

 HOW MUCH CBD SHOULD I GIVE?

 The more difficult the condition, the more CBD you'll need.
 But start small and go up until your furry feline is feeling happier and calmer.
 A little less, or even a little more oil won’t do any harm.
+Consuming hemp seed oil doesn't have to be an exact science at first.
 Dosing can easily remain approximate until you’re able to find what works best for your cat.

 Just remember - It takes about 15-45 minutes to reach full-effect in your pet’s system and lasts for about 4 - 6 hours, depending on breed, ailments, activity level, and their own personal chemistry.